 The disease can occur in both hips, but usually not at the same time.

 Children with Legg-Calvé-Perthes disease may develop arthritis early and lose some movement in their hips.

-Although any child can get Perthes disease, boys with the disease outnumber girls four to one.
+Although any child can get Perthes disease, boys with the disease outnumber girls 4 to 1.
 Usually, they are thin, wiry, very active boys who are smaller than others their age.

 Perthes disease usually develops when children are between the ages of 4 and 8.
 But children as young as age 2 and as old as age 12 can develop the disease.

 We have decades of experience treating children with Legg-Calvé-Perthes disease.
 Doctors at Seattle Children's developed the Staheli shelf procedure, a surgical technique used internationally to treat older children with Perthes disease.
 The procedure is named after the former director of our Department of Orthopedics, Dr. Lynn T. Staheli.

 In this operation, doctors add a shelf of bone to the outer part of the socket to deepen it.
 This way, it can better hold the ball (femoral head) at the top of the thighbone.
 This helps prevent some of the deformity of the ball that can occur with Perthes disease.